Here’s how to become lucky in life – even if you’re not feeling lucky! It’s an unusual and inspiring story – about Abraham Lincoln!

 At age seven, he was forced to make money for his family.

-At twenty Lincoln lost his seemingly stable job as store clerk … and then by twenty-three he went into debt trying to become partner in a small store.
+Later…at twenty Lincoln lost his seemingly stable job as store clerk … and then by twenty-three he went into debt trying to become partner in a small store.

 Three years later, just as his store was picking up speed, his business partner died, leaving him in even more debt.